seandlg/repetition-works/index.md

 In this work, we will outline a new form of [Cognitive Behavioral Therapy](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) that is specialized for adopting new beliefs and modifying existing ones.
 This guide is meant for self-administration, that is, changing one's own beliefs.

 The biology of the human brain makes it possible to believe in anything.
 We will not go into the detail of what "true" is and how it is perceived---we assume that the feeling of trueness is evident to the reader.
-Here are the only biological facts that need to be known:
+Just knowing the following biological facts is enough to understand what we present later on:

 - The brain is composed of specialized cells called neurons.
 - Information is encoded in brain tissue through the connections they make with each other.
 This also includes beliefs.
 - The more a group of neurons (called a neural circuit) are activated, the stronger the connection between them becomes.
 - In order to activate a neural circuit encoding a specific information, you just need to recall that information.
 Recalling can be triggered with verbal cues.

 That's it.
-When the neural circuit encodes a belief, you can make it stronger by repeating it verbally, either through the [inner](https://en.wikipedia.org/wiki/Internal_monologue) or outer voice.
-This strengthens the connections in the neural circuit and makes it last longer.
-This is called [neuroplasticity](https://en.wikipedia.org/wiki/Neuroplasticity).
+When the neural circuit encodes a belief, you can make it stronger by repeating it verbally, either through the [inner](https://en.wikipedia.org/wiki/Internal_monologue) or the outer voice.
+Doing so strengthens the connections in the neural circuit and makes it last longer.
+This phenomenon is called [neuroplasticity](https://en.wikipedia.org/wiki/Neuroplasticity).

-In this article, we devise a scientific methodology that uses repetition-induced neuroplasticity to change the perception and beliefs related to one's own self and the outside world.
+In this work, we devise a scientific methodology that makes use of repetition-induced neuroplasticity in order to change the perception and beliefs related to one's own self and the outside world.
 We call it **Self Repetition Therapy**, or **SRT** for short.
-SRT uses introspection and affirmations to achieve long-lasting positive effects on the individual's mind.
+SRT makes use of introspection and affirmations to achieve long-lasting positive effects on the human mind and psyche.

 ## Who it is intended for

 If you want to change a certain belief about yourself or the outside world but don't know where to start, this can work for you.
-For SRT to work, you must be ready and willing to change your beliefs.
-Otherwise, it will not be possible to achieve lasting effects.
+For SRT to work, you should be ready and willing to change your beliefs.
+Otherwise, it may not be possible to achieve long-lasting effects.

 ## Where to start

 Ask yourself:

-- What is that thing that I showed a desire towards recently, but did not attempt to do, or make it a reality?
+- What is that thing that I showed a desire towards recently, but did not attempt to do, or turn into reality?
 - What are the views that might be holding me back in life?
 - Is there anything that I want more of, but feel that I can't get?
 - Who are my role models, and do I believe that I could be more successful than them, given the opportunity?